 "Brazil has enough energy supplies to meet all its needs," Energy Minister Edison Lobao told reporters after meeting with electricity authorities to discuss the energy crunch.

 Reservoir levels will be adequate again by the end of the month and there is no need to start up additional gas-fired thermoelectric power plants, Lobao said.
 He also dismissed fears of a shortage of natural gas in the country.

 Lobao said the use of more costly thermal power would not derail President Dilma Rousseff's plan for a 20 percent cut in electricity rates this year - which many analysts have said is in grave risk because of the drought.
 Officials expect the plan to trim 2013 inflation by more than half a percentage point.

 Despite such guarantees, worries remain that the current crisis could trip up Brazil's economy, which has already struggled to grow for the past two years.

 The main reason for concern is the economy's boom over the past decade, which saw electricity consumption grow by 40 percent under former President Luiz Inacio Lula da Silva.

 The expansion pulled 30 million people from poverty and into the consumer market for household goods such as fridges, TVs and air conditioners - all of which consume large amounts of power.

 Due to environmental concerns, Brazil's new dams have smaller reservoirs to reduce the impact of flooding.
-That has made the new reservoirs more vulnerable to lower rainfall.
+That has also made the new reservoirs more vulnerable to lower rainfall.